 Visit the Royal Mews

-The Royal Mews is open from 1 February–30 November 2017.
-(Closed during State Visits and royal events — check website for details).
+The Royal Mews is typically open from February to November.
+It is closed during state visits and royal events — check website below for details.

 For all the latest equestrian news and reports, don’t miss Horse & Hound magazine, out every Thursday